mikyPolimi/Pacs_Challenge_2/README.md

 # Pacs_Challenge_2
 Repository for the PACS second challenge
 This project is a part of the Advanced Programming for Scientific Computing course at Politecnico di Milano.

+# Introduction
 The goal of the project is to develop a library that deals with sparse matrix;
 a matrix whose number of non-zero elements grows as N, being N the linear size of the matrix (for instance the square root of the product of the number of rows times